Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict

-Finally, as little is known about the composition of uncertainty in conflict modeling, more research is also needed to understand to what extent this is due to data issues and to what extent violence is the consequence of inherently stochastic processes.
+Finally, as little is known about the composition of uncertainty in conflict modeling, more research is needed to understand to what extent uncertainty is caused by data issues and to what extent violence is the consequence of inherently stochastic processes.
 Much of this question relates back to conflict datasets and the challenges of recording events globally as discussed above.
 For example, fine-grained local datasets may report many instances of violence not contained in the larger data collection efforts needed for forecasting systems \citep{bazzi_promise_2022}.
-In combination with differences in inclusion criteria and coding procedures \citep{raleigh_political_2023, oberg_measurement_2025}, this leads to a large number of non-overlapping events among conflict event datasets based on very similar sources \citep{donnay_integrating_2019}, and makes it hard to establish a ground truth for further examination.
+In combination with differences in inclusion criteria and coding procedures \citep{raleigh_political_2023, oberg_measurement_2025}, this leads to a large number of non-overlapping events among conflict event datasets despite very similar sources \citep{donnay_integrating_2019}, and makes it hard to establish a ground truth for further examination.
 Addressing this issue would go a long way towards understanding and quantifying the individual components of uncertainty in conflict forecasting, and thus enable a more targeted approach to its reduction.